 Looking back on Apple’s business in the 2001-2010 period, it is clear that the iPod digital music player and the iTunes digital music store helped change the music industry and music culture the world over.
 And for Apple, its move into the music business – essentially, a completely new business direction – turned out to be more of an economic mainstay than its founding computer business.The iPod silhouettes ad campaign appears to have played a very central role in sending Apple rocketing into the big business pantheon.
 As for the advertising, it appears the iPod/iTunes silhouettes campaign – and its progeny – played a very central role in sending Apple rocketing into the big business pantheon.
 For it was that campaign’s imagery and social messaging that were readily absorbed by consumers and the culture in quite dramatic ways, helping increase sales initially of Mac computers and iPods, and later, many, many more iPods and lots of iTunes digital music.
 What first appeared as a modicum of iPod sales in the 2002-2004 period soon became more tsunami-like in the 2005-2010 period. iPods sold generally below 1 million units per year during 2002-2004.
 But between 2005 and 2011, Apple was selling 20 million or more iPods a year, and during the peak years from 2007 through 2010, annual sales of iPods ran at 50 million or more each year.
 Likewise, Apple’s stock value soared: in March 2003 it was $7 per share.
 By July 2008 it was $180 per share.
 Between 2005 and 2011, Apple sold 20 million or more iPods a year, peaking during 2007 – 2010, when it sold 50 million or more each year.
 During that 2003-2008 period, Apple’s share value increased a spectacular 2,500 percent, making Apple stockholders very happy indeed.
 There is no doubt that the iPod became the main driver in Apple’s phenomenal success during that period, providing the swelling coffers that enabled the company to continue doing great things through 2011.
 And while there were numerous factors involved in that successful business run, built upon great feats of engineering and design with hundreds of people playing key roles, it is clear that the advertising and marketing campaign conveyed a certain something about Apple products and Apple style – call it “coolness,” “hipness,” “joie de vie,” or whatever – that gave those products and the company a winning edge in both the marketplace and popular culture.
 And for that, iPod’s dancing silhouettes of the 2003-2008 period will surely remain distinguished stars in the annals of advertising for some time to come.
 They are no doubt dancing still; out there somewhere in the musical ether grooving to their favorite tunes.

 See also at this website, “Apple Rising, 1976-1985,” on Apple’s founding and early history with Steve Jobs and Steve Wozniak, covering the early computer biz, early Apple advertising, etc., up through Jobs being fired from his own company.
 For other stories on music and/or technology, please see the category navigation bar at the top left corner of this page.
-Thanks for visiting — and if you like what you see here, please consider supporting this website.
-Thank you. - Jack Doyle.
+Thanks for visiting — and if you like what you see here, please make a donation to help support this website.
+Thank you. – Jack Doyle.

 Date Posted: 9 December 2011